Duration & Fees

 DAYS 49: Swakopmund (B)

 The next day are spent relaxing or participating in a myriad of Optional Excursions.
-Some fellow passengers will leave the tour in Swakopmund to be replaced by new passengers joining for the final leg of the trek.

 Optional Actiivities include sky diving, quad biking, sand boarding, scenic desert flights, dolphin cruises, fishing trips, golf, horse riding and more.
 An activity briefing will be held on arrival in Swakopmund.
 For prices of activities see "Extra Information".